 Speaking of visuals, Navis’ sales pitch is a colorful delight for the eyes.
 Instead of leading its prospects through another colorless slide deck, Navis opted for a more playful—and meaningful—approach by arranging their information onto “Navis Island.”
 The pitch takes the form of a journey through different aspects of the company and its services, all placed on different parts of the island.
 The result is much more memorable than plain slides would be; instead of trying to remember whether that key piece of information was on slide nine or slide 17, the audience only has to remember where that information was on the island.
 Humans’ brains are hardwired to remember this kind of spatial information much more effectively than text- or number-based info—so if you want your prospects to remember what you and your company have to offer, consider using a spatial layout like Navis did.

 Want to create an amazing visual pitch deck of your own?
-We’ve put together five sales templates that you can use to put together a presentation that will wow your audience and seal the deal.
+Want to put together a presentation that will wow your audience and seal the deal?
+Contact us to learn more.